Dataherald/dataherald-enterprise-docs/docs/source/index.rst

 your data team's best friend.
 By reducing the overhead of ad-hoc questions from your business users, the tool uncaps the productivity of your data team.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`admin-console-overview` section for further information, including the :ref:`queries-tab`.

 .. note::